 This post may contain affiliate links.
 But hey!
 I only promote brands and products that I really trust and love.

 We cover everything under the sun here at Uninspired– from dating to TV recommendations to great vacation spots.
-But I feel it’s incredibly important to talk about these things because this is a blog for twenty-somethings.
-And we’ve got a lot on our plate.
+But I feel it’s incredibly important to talk about mental health especially because twenty-somethings have got a lot on our plates.
 We’re expected to build our entire futures in this time.
 And we’re expected to enjoy life, because this is the prime of it.
 Also, we’re expected to act like we’ve got it all together, all the time.
 That just isn’t realistic.
 And if we try to pretend it is, we’ll go absolutely bonkers.
 We’ve got to take care of ourselves, but often, that need to pretend we’ve got it all together gets in our way.
 We need others to give us hope that it’s possible, and that’s the point of this series.

 Since I can’t relate to all of you individually, I’m not able to give you all hope the way I’d hope to.
 Yes, I’m in the mental health field, but hope doesn’t live in textbooks.
 Hope comes from reading a story about someone who has been through your situation and come out stronger because of it.
 And, y’know, lots of other places, but the one I said is the one I can actually offer you.

 Today’s guest blogger is Jennifer, who runs a personal blog and contributes to several more.
 Her creative outlet has been instrumental to her recovery from depression, and she wants to talk to you about how that happened.
 Our hope is that you’ll be inspired to find a creative outlet that sustains you through your darkest times.